Rock-Village.com

 We stayed at Topside Inn, a fairly large Bed & Breakfast.
 It is the largest B&B we have stayed at, with over 20 rooms.
 That that does not prevent them from being a true B&B. The breakfasts here were also the most gourmet of any B&B we have stayed at: they were unusual, tasty, and well presented.
 (Next time we stay at a B&B, I will have to take pictures of our breakfasts!)
 We won't hesitate to stay here again.

 This is the main building; there are also two other buildings that have additional rooms.
-The room we had it on the 2nd floor, the two windows on the left in the photo.
+The room we had was on the 2nd floor, the two windows on the left in the previous photo.
 You can see we had one open.
 And here is the view from the inn (click on the panoramic picture for a larger view of it):

 The view from the front deck of the inn: